 Staff supporting a child with diabetes will be trained and supported by the diabetes nursing team.
-There will be a care plan.
+There will be a care plan in -place with guidance for emergency situations.
 If a child is considered to be responsible, they can begin to take responsibility for their own testing and injections under supervision by a trained member of staff.